Faculty Research Grant

 For visiting scholars, there should be a host faculty member and support from the host department

-• Proposals will be considered by the GEO Director, Senior Associate Dean, Associate Dean, and a member of the Research and Human Subjects Standing Committee.
+• Proposals will be considered by the GEO Director, Associate Dean, and a member of the Research and Human Subjects Standing Committee.

 • Funds must be expended within a year of the date the grant is awarded.

 • Funding recipients are expected to report the outcomes of supported research to the Global Engagement Office.
 Reports are due within six months of the funded activity, so that the effectiveness of the global research support can be assessed.
 In addition, grantees are expected to recognize GEO in their activities and/or events and participate in one GEO event during the grant year.
-Reports are to be submitted to Adriana R. Hofer, Director at, firstname.lastname@example.org
+Reports are to be submitted to Adriana R. Hofer, Director at, email@example.com, with a copy to Emily Chanmanivong, at firstname.lastname@example.org.

 2018-2019 Research Grant Recipients